Trail Blazers' Deni Avdija: Won't return Wednesday

-Avdija has been ruled out for the remainder of Wednesday's game against the Wizards.
+Avdija (left quadriceps) has been ruled out for the remainder of Wednesday's game against the Celtics.

-Avdija exited the contest in the first half and will not return.
-He finishes the game with five points (2-4 FG, 0-1 3Pt, 1-2 FT), two rebounds and one assist across six minutes.
-Shaedon Sharpe, Kris Murray and Jabari Walker are the likeliest candidates to pick up Avdija's vacated minutes.
-Avdija's next chance to play will come Friday at Brooklyn.
+Portland subbed Avdija out with 10:27 left in the contest, and he's been deemed unable to return due to a left quad injury.
+Avdija had been dealing with a left quad contusion he sustained Feb.
+26. He'll finish Wednesday's game with 12 points (5-10 FG, 1-3 3Pt, 1-2 FT), six rebounds, two assists and two blocks across 23 minutes.
+Look for Jabari Walker and Kris Murray to see more action the rest of the way.
+Avdija's next chance to play will come Friday against OKC.

 More News